etparr/langflow-proxy/docs/GETTING_STARTED.md

 ### Production Deployment

-For real-world use, see [DEPLOYMENT.md](DEPLOYMENT.md) for:
+For production use, refer to [DEPLOYMENT.md](DEPLOYMENT.md) for:
-- Cloud hosting
+- Cloud hosting options
-- Security measures
+- Security implementation
-- Scaling considerations
+- Scaling strategies
-- Monitoring
+- Monitoring configuration

 ---

-**You're all set!** Start with Streamlit and have fun chatting with your AI agents!

-For questions or issues, check the other docs or ask for help.
+**Setup complete.** Begin with Streamlit for immediate agent interaction.

 ````